cs-4241-2023/a1-gettingstarted/README.md

 ### Semantic HTML Tags

-- **Footer**: The `footer` HTML tag is used to create a footer section at the bottom of the webpage.
+- **Footer**: The `footer` HTML tag creates a footer section at the bottom of the webpage.
 This footer contains a copyright notice and a direct link to my portfolio website, serving as a formal closure to the webpage content.

 ## Design Achievements